French Republican calendar: History

 The calendar is frequently named the "French Revolutionary Calendar" because it was created during the revolution, but this is a slight misnomer.
 In France, it is known as the calendrier républicain as well as the calendrier révolutionnaire.
 There was initially a debate as to whether the calendar should celebrate the revolution, which began in July 1789, or the Republic, which was established in 1792.
 Immediately following 14 July 1789, papers and pamphlets started calling 1789 year I of Liberty and the following years II and III.
 It was in 1792, with the practical problem of dating financial transactions, that the legislative assembly was confronted with the problem of the calendar.
 Originally, the choice of epoch was either 1 January 1789 or 14 July 1789.

 After some hesitation the assembly decided on 2 January 1792 that all official documents would use the "era of Liberty" and that the year IV of Liberty started on 1 January 1792.
 This usage was modified on 22 September 1792 when the Republic was proclaimed and the Convention decided that all public documents would be dated Year I of the French Republic.
 The decree of 2 January 1793 stipulated that the year II of the Republic began on 1 January 1793; this was revoked with the introduction of the calendar, which set 22 September 1793 as the beginning of year II.
 The establishment of the Republic was used as the epochal date for the calendar; therefore, the calendar commemorates the Republic, and not the Revolution.

 The Concordat of 1801 re-established the Roman Catholic Church as an official institution in France, although not as the state religion of France.
-The concordat took effect from Easter Sunday, 28 Germinal, Year XI (8 April 1802); it restored the names of the days of the week to the ones from the Gregorian calendar, and fixed Sunday as the official day of rest and religious celebration.
+The concordat took effect from Easter Sunday, 28 Germinal, Year X (18 April 1802); it restored the names of the days of the week to the ones from the Gregorian calendar, and fixed Sunday as the official day of rest and religious celebration.
 However, the other attributes of the republican calendar, the months, and years, remained as they were.

 The First Republic ended with the coronation of Napoleon I as emperor on 11 Frimaire, Year XIII, or 2 December 1804.
 Despite this, the republican calendar continued to be used until 1 January 1806, when Napoleon declared it abolished.
 It was used again briefly in the Journal officiel for some dates during a short period of the Paris Commune, 6–23 May 1871 (16 Floréal – 3 Prairial Year LXXIX).